moja-global/moja_global_docs/docs/DeveloperWorkflow/bots_and_integrations.rst

 --------------------
 **ProseBot** is a `Github Bot <https://github.com/apps/prosebot/installations/new>`__.
-As changes are made to Markdown files (.md) or text files (.txt) it runs various checks against them to give feedback regarding the English.
+As changes are made to Markdown files (.md) or text files (.txt) it runs various checks against them to give feedback regarding the language usage.
 This bot is created and maintained by the prosebot ​organization `here <https://github.com/prosebot/prosebot>`__.

 **Usage**